andrewconnell/sp-dev-training-spfx-spcontent/Lab.md

         ```

 1. Update the public interface for the React component:
     1. Locate and open the file **./src/webparts/spFxHttpClientDemo/components/ISpFxHttpClientDemoProps.ts**.
-This is the interface for the public properties on the React component.
+This is the interface for the public properties of the React component.
 It will need to display a list of items, so update the signature to accept a list of items.
     1. Add the following code to the top of the file:

         ```ts